costantinoai/face-morph/DOCKER.md

 ### Full Mode (With Meshes + Video + CSV)

-**Best for:** Research requiring mesh files or comprehensive data export
+Use when you need OBJ mesh files or comprehensive data export.

 ```bash
 docker run --rm \